malewins/SEQing/README.md

 AT1G01010	?http://araport.org
 ```
 This will also work for semicolon separated values as well as in subtables, but not in comma separated Strings.

+### Restricting access to the dashboard
+If you hvae data that you don't want to be openly accessable een over a local network you can use the -pswd option to specify a password.
+Users will then have to enter this password before they can connect to the dashboard.
+The application will use a hardcoded username, which is "u", in conjunction with the password you provided.

 ### Screenshot
 ![SEQing example](SEQing_iCLIP_sample.PNG)